MicroLEDs

 Hexagonal core-shell pillar

-To combat the aforementioned issues that use conventional flat emitters, researchers have turned attention to three-dimensional microLEDs (μLEDs).
-Such emitters have the obvious advantage of increased surface area, where further the increased dimensionality allows for the formation of quantum wells on the sides of the emitter.
+To combat the aforementioned issues that use conventional flat emitters, researchers have turned attention to 3D microLEDs (μLEDs).
+Such emitters have the apparent advantage of increased surface area, where further the increased dimensionality allows for the formation of quantum wells on the sides of the emitter.
 The increased dimensionality also provides access to various crystal faces.
-In the case of GaN, it includes the m-plane, which has a minimal native electric field that reduces the influence of the quantum confined stark effect (QCSE), and thereby improves the recombination efficiency of excited carriers.
+GaN includes the m-plane, which has a minimal native electric field that reduces the influence of the quantum confined stark effect (QCSE), thereby improving the recombination efficiency of excited carriers.

 Compositional variation and defects